Academic Regulations and Catalog Rights

 Privacy Rights of Students in Education Records (FERPA)

-The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
+The federal Family Educational Rights and Privacy Act of 1974 (FERPA) (20 U.S.C.
 1232g) and regulations adopted thereunder (34 C.F.R.
 99) set out requirements designed to protect students’ privacy in their records maintained by the campus.
 The statute and regulations govern access to certain student records maintained by the campus, and the release of such records.
-The law provides that the campus must give students access to most records directly related to the student, and must also provide opportunity for a hearing to challenge the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
+FERPA provides that the campus must give students access to most records directly related to the student, and must also provide opportunity for a hearing to correct the records if the student claims they are inaccurate, misleading, or otherwise inappropriate.
 The right to a hearing under this law does not include any right to challenge the appropriateness of a grade determined by the instructor.
-The law generally requires the institution to receive a student’s written consent before releasing personally identifiable data about the student.
+FERPA generally requires the campus obtain a student’s written consent before releasing personally identifiable data pertaining to the student.

-Cal State San Marcos has adopted a set of policies and procedures governing implementation of the statutes and the regulations.
+Cal State San Marcos has adopted a set of policies and procedures governing implementation of FERPA and the regulations.
 Copies of these policies and procedures may be obtained at the Office of the Registrar in Cougar Central, CRAVEN 3700.
-Among the types of information included in the campus statement of policies and procedures are: (1) the types of student records maintained and the information they contain; (2) the official responsible for maintaining each type of record; (3) the location of access lists indicating persons requesting or receiving information from the record; (4) policies for reviewing and expunging records; (5) student access rights to their records; (6) the procedures for challenging the content of student records; (7) the cost to be charged for reproducing copies of records; and (8) the right of the student to file a complaint with the Department of Education.
+Among the information included in the campus statement of policies and procedures is: (1) the student records maintained and the information they contain; (2) the campus official responsible for maintaining each type of record; (3) the location of access lists indicating persons requesting or receiving information from the record; (4) policies for reviewing and expunging records; (5) student access rights to their records; (6) procedure for challenging the content of student records; (7) the student’s right to file a complaint with the Department of Education.
 The Department of Education has established an office and review board to investigate complaints and adjudicate violations.
 The designated office is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, D.C.
 20202-5920.

-The campus is authorized under the Act to release “directory information” concerning students.
-“Directory information” may be defined by a campus to include the student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees, honors, and awards received, and the most recent previous educational agency or institution attended by the student.
+FERPA authorizes the campus to release “directory information” pertaining to students.
+“Directory information” may include the student’s name, address, telephone listing, electronic mail address, photograph, date and place of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, grade level, enrollment status, degrees, honors, and awards received, and the most recent previous educational agency or institution attended by the student.